 # Disavow file for example.com created on January 15, 2025 # The following domains are part of a known link network domain:spammysite1.com domain:low-quality-links.net # Individual problematic URLs from otherwise good sites https://legitimatesite.com/paid-post-not-disclosed.html https://another-good-site.org/suspicious-links-page.php

-After uploading your disavow file, patience becomes required.
-According to a Google Search Console Community thread on how long to wait for disavow actions, “The disavow links tool does not remove links from the web, and Google might still show the links in your account.”
-It can take weeks or even months for Google to recrawl the disavowed links and reconsider your site’s link profile.
+After you upload the file, you’ll need patience.
+As a Google Search Console Community thread on disavow timing notes, “The disavow links tool does not remove links from the web, and Google might still show the links in your account.”
+It can take weeks or months for Google to recrawl the disavowed links and reconsider your link profile.

 Myth: Uploading a disavow file immediately removes the negative impact of bad links.